-All full-time faculty are invited to apply for a Service Learning Course Designation for courses at the introductory, intermediate, advanced, or graduate level.
-Service learning is a course-based, credit-bearing form of experiential educational in which students participate in organized service that meets community-identified needs, followed by reflection on the service activity in order to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility.
+All full-time faculty are invited to apply for a Community-Based Learning course designation for courses at the introductory, intermediate, advanced, or graduate level.
+Community-based learning is a course-based, credit-bearing form of experiential education in which students participate in organized experiences that meet community-identified needs, followed by reflection on those experiences to gain further understanding of course content, a broader appreciation of the discipline, and an enhanced sense of civic responsibility.

-Integrating service learning into the curriculum of any discipline is possible, but it will take some time, careful thought, collaboration, and lots of planning.
-Developing or revising a course to include a service-learning component for the first time will mean reshaping the philosophy of the course itself rather than simply appending a community service project to the syllabus.
-That is, while the service project may be only one of several requirements (exams, journals, essays, reports, research), the course should invite students to engage themselves critically and repeatedly in analysis of social systems, diversity, community revitalization, civic participation, and power.
-Faculty applying for an “SL” designation for the first time are strongly urged to participate in the Advanced Service Learning Faculty Workshop which is offered in the Fall and Spring semesters.
+Integrating community-based learning into the curriculum of any discipline is possible, but it will take some time, careful thought, collaboration, and lots of planning.
+Developing, or revising, a course to include a community-based learning component for the first time will mean reshaping the philosophy of the course itself rather than simply appending a community engagement project to the syllabus.
+That is, while the community experiences may be only one of several requirements (exams, journals, essays, reports, research), the course should invite students to engage themselves critically and repeatedly in analysis of social systems, diversity, community revitalization, civic participation, and power.
+Faculty applying for a “CBL” designation for the first time are strongly urged to participate in the Community-Based Learning Institute which is offered in the Fall and Spring semesters.

-Courses with an “SL” designation must meet the following five criteria:
+Courses with a “CBL” designation must meet the following five criteria:

-- Academically Relevant Service Project: The service project enriches the principles and theories derived from the academic discipline; thus, the service experience is not an add-on or an afterthought but is fully integrated into the course design and stimulates course-relevant learning (i.e. tutoring, public speaking, health education, field research, report writing, economic impact analysis).
-While the service-learning project is mandatory for all students, it should also be flexible enough in content to respect a student’s religious, political, and/or moral commitments.
+- Academically Relevant Community Engagement Project: The community engagement project enriches the principles and theories derived from the academic discipline; thus, the community experience is not an add-on or an afterthought but is fully integrated into the course design and stimulates course-relevant learning (i.e. tutoring, public speaking, health education, field research, report writing, economic impact analysis).
+While the community-based learning project is mandatory for all students, it should also be flexible enough in content to respect a student’s religious, political, and/or moral commitments.

-Submit the following materials to the Service Learning Program (Old Main 109):
+Submit the following materials to the Community-Based Learning Program (Old Main 109):

 - Course Designation Cover Sheet